 Daniela Perone, Ph.D.

 I’m Daniela.
-I am a psychologist, but you might also call me a healer, cheerleader, embodied listener, bridge between worlds, compassionate truth teller, and an earnest seeker.
+I am a psychologist, but you might also call me a healer, cheerleader, truth-bomb dropper, and a bridge between worlds.

 I love what I do and I experience great fulfillment from my work.
 But my journey to this place wasn’t always rosy.
 I want to break the facade that therapists don’t have pains and pasts of our own.
 I have gone to some deep, dark places too.
 I feel a great sense of strength and confidence from my own emergence from them and a fearlessness in going to those places with others.
 I can light the way.